urikdev/Urik/PRIVACY.md

 ### Exercising Your Rights

 Most privacy rights can be exercised directly in the app via Settings → Privacy & Data.
-For requests that cannot be fulfilled through the app, email urikdevelopment@proton.me.
+For requests that cannot be fulfilled through the app, email hello@urik.io.

 ## Third-Party Data and Services